mouhamad-almakhour/Secure-Chat-with-Waku-and-Ethereum/README.md

 # Secure Chat with Waku Protocol

-This project is a secure, end-to-end encrypted chat application using the **Waku network** and Ethereum key pairs.
+This project is a secure, end-to-end encrypted chat application using the **Waku message protocol** and Ethereum key pairs.
 Users can send and receive messages securely, sign messages, and broadcast their public keys for encryption.

 # Table of Contents
 - [Prerequisites](#prerequisites)